How to save on closing costs

 Smart move 5.
 Use your online and social media skills.

 You use social media and the internet for almost every aspect of your life, so why not use them to help you find a settlement company or service provider?

 Look on Facebook for recommendations, and share that with companies you're approaching.
 You might be able to get a better price that way.

-Also check Angie's List and with the Better Business Bureau to see what companies get high marks.
+Also check sites like Angie's List and with the Better Business Bureau to see what companies get high marks.

 Smart move 6.
 Ask the seller for help with closing costs.

 If you're feeling cash-strapped, you can ask the seller to help pay all or part of your closing costs.

 Often they'll start by offering to pay for certain services, such as a home inspection.
 But you're better off requesting a specific dollar amount.
 Check with your real estate agent for advice on what to request.

 Your lender may have limits on how much the seller is allowed to contribute.